 - Target the most important and immediate areas that will get in the way

 - Implement an individualized and structured agenda consistent with student goals

 - Ensure all inbound logistics are attended to so the student starts strong

 Our weekly student schedules often involve:

-- Multiple individual meetings with our Collegiate Life Coordinators
+- Multiple individual meetings with our Focus Collegiate Team

-- Specific academic skills support or subject-area tutoring by our Learning Specialists
+- Specific academic skills support and linkages to subject-area tutoring